Max1234-Ita/GuidaOsmand/README.md

 <p>
 <img src="pub/Blackout-United_Kingdom.png" alt="Italiano" width="24">   For English-speaking users: sorry, this document was created to help Italian, non-English speaking people in moving their first steps with OsmAnd.

-For information on how to use the app, please refer to the official documentation (which is very detailed and well-written):   _ http://www.osmand.net/docs/intro _
+For information on how to use the app, please refer to the official documentation (which is actually very detailed and well-written):    http://www.osmand.net/docs/intro
 There is currently no English version of this guide, but who knows, maybe we can make a fork in the future. :-)
 </p>